 REGULAR MARKET IN THE OLD MARKET HALL – STARA TRZNICA

 The main focus of this market is on offering seasonal products grown and produced by farmers and small producers mostly from the Bratislava region, but also a few specialties from foreign countries can be found here.
 Colorful offerings of fruits and vegetables, meat, dairy products, bakery, sweets and other delicacies are usually accompanied by some workshops or fun programs for attendees of all ages with simultaneous markets on the first floor.
 One week is usually dedicated to books, another one to antiques, and then also to flea markets/bazaars.
 Once you are there, you definitely shouldn’t leave without trying the current wine from Devín (Devínsky ríbezlák), fairtrade syrups Herbert and traditional Bratislava rolls – filled with walnut or poppy seed from FantastiCo (we call them “Bratislavské rožky”).

 The capacity of this multi-functional building is up to 1500 attendees and “outside the markets hours” it serves also as a cultural venue for various performances, concerts, festivals and even conferences.
 Sundays are usually dedicated to various social and cultural events like design and flea markets introducing artists and designers or craftsmen.

-This place also conceals two cafes, a grocery shop, a cooking school and a soda water manufacturer.
-Let us pick at least two: Dobre&Dobré Cafe, with old Bratislava atmosphere and special “good” concept driven by civic association Vagus – some waiters are homeless people and this is part of the project of bringing them back to a normal life.
-And the culinary school of civic association Jem iné, (expressing the approach “I eat different things”), offering cookery courses with focus on healthy food.
+This place also conceals a cafe, a grocery shop, a cooking school and a soda water manufacturer.
+For example, the culinary school of civic association Jem iné, (expressing the approach “I eat different things”) offers cooking courses with focus on healthy food.
 It is a part of the worldwide Food Revolution Foundation of Jamie Olivier.